Key Contacts: Clare Cashin – Partner Michael Cahill – Senior Associate

 Grounds for resisting enforcement

 1. TCC argued that the adjudicator had “ignored” and not considered a substantive defence put forward by it.
 Simons J found that it was “readily apparent” that the adjudicator “fully understood the overall nature of the defence being put forward by” TCC and that his decision expressly referenced the “general complaint made by” TCC.
-The Court further found that “the fact that adjudicator resolved the rival submissions, in many instances, in favour of [JPC] does not mean that he failed to consider one aspect of the defence”.
-The Court went so far as to state that “it is difficult to understand what more [TCC] says the adjudicator should have done”.
+The Court further found that “the fact that adjudicator resolved the rival submissions, in many instances, in favour of does not mean that he failed to consider one aspect of the defence”.
+The Court went so far as to state that “it is difficult to understand what more says the adjudicator should have done”.
 Therefore it could not be said that there had been a failure by the adjudicator to consider TCC’s defence or that “he ignored the defence”.

-2. TCC also complained that the adjudicator has allowed JPC to introduce a “new claim” – the Court found that this complaint was “premised on a misunderstanding on the part of [TCC]” and that the new claim was “in fact, simply a better-particularised version of the original claim”.
+2. TCC also complained that the adjudicator has allowed JPC to introduce a “new claim” – the Court found that this complaint was “premised on a misunderstanding on the part of ” and that the new claim was “in fact, simply a better-particularised version of the original claim”.
 It is of note that the revised figures which were alleged by TCC to constitute a “new claim” had been produced by JPC in response to a request by TCC for further and better particulars.
 TCC had been given a period of nine days to respond to these revised figures and it was held by Simons J that this period was reasonable in the context of a statutory arbitration (with the Court noting adjudication is intended to be a much quicker process than arbitration or litigation) and so it was not a basis of a breach of fair procedures.

 3. Another ground of challenge by TCC was that the adjudicator had exceeded his jurisdiction by purporting to determine issues already determined by a previous binding adjudication decision.
 However, Simons J held that the adjudicator’s decision did not “trespass upon issues” which had been the subject of his previous determination in the earlier adjudication between the parties.